 Fracturing technology has transformed the Canadian energy market, providing an alternative means to recover oil and natural gas from “tight” rock formations previously uneconomic to develop.
 While there is nothing inherently bad about hydraulic fracturing, there are concerns around fracturing practices and the potential environmental impacts, specifically around water contamination, fracturing earthquakes and the venting and flaring of methane and other gases.

-As well, there are overall benefits.
-In Canada, hydraulic fracturing is highly regulated and has led to the creation of thousands of jobs, and generates government revenues through taxes and royalties.
+In Canada, hydraulic fracturing is highly regulated to minimize environmental impacts.
+The process has also led to the creation of thousands of jobs, and generates government revenues through taxes and royalties.
 Fracking also provides a ready source of natural gas for current and proposed LNG projects on Canada’s West Coast.

 Hydraulic Fracturing Fluids